Royal Blood on how they achieve their sound

 The Brighton duo have revealed the secrets behind their simple rig to Radio X...

-Royal Blood have revealed the secret behind their early rig.
+Royal Blood have revealed the secret behind their unique sound.

-Asked how difficult it was to build their first rig, Kerr revealed: "I made out it was so complex from day one, ‘cause I thought it would be funny... and it isn’t complex," Kerr revealed in a throwback interview.
+"I made out it was so complex from day one, ‘cause I thought it would be funny... and it isn’t complex," Kerr revealed in a throwback interview.

 "It’s been a joy for me to watch people plug 30 pedals and these made videos where someone’s going like ‘I’ve got the Royal Blood sound’ and the truth is that it really is two pedals and one of them’s a tuner."

 The Out Of The Black singer added: “It’s evolved obviously from that point onwards, but that first record.
 That’s essentially what we recorded it on".